Posted on 29 November 2017

 The five floral task the competitors were asked to complete consisted of a floor standing floral arrangement to be displayed in the foyer of the fashion show, a floral body sash to be worn on the catwalk, a wired bridal design to be carried at the finale of the fashion show, a hand tied bouquet to be given to the fashion designer at the end of the fashion show, and a waterfall floral arrangement to be placed on the front edge of the catwalk.

-Elizabeth will now join Team UK to train for the international WorldSkills competition, which is held every two years to showcase the talents of young people from across the globe.
-The competition encourages them to be the best in their skill of choice and is the biggest vocational education and skills excellence event in the world.
+Elizabeth will now join Team UK to train for the EuroSkills competition, which is held every two years to showcase the talents of young people from across Europe.
+If successful at EuroSkills, Elizabeth will join Team UK to compete against competitors from all over the globe at WorldSkills 2019.
+These competitions encourage them to be the best in their skill of choice and are the biggest vocational education and skills excellence events in the world.

 During her time at the College, Elizabeth has progressed from the Level 2 Diploma in Professional Floristry to the Level 5 Masters Diploma in Professional Floristry.
 Speaking to the British Florist Association, Elizabeth commented: “My parents have always encouraged me to be passionate about what I do in my choice of career.
 So far, I have worked through levels two, three, four and now five of the City and Guilds and have most definitely made the right choice!"